Chronovyan/NexusCore/tests/TEST_PLAN_IMPLEMENTATION.md

 The framework uses fixed seeds for reproducibility in regular test runs, while the comprehensive test uses random seeds for deeper exploration.
 The tests are designed to catch crashes, exceptions, and assertion failures while exercising the editor components with unexpected inputs.

-### 3. Test Consolidation (In Progress) ✓
+### 3. Test Consolidation (Completed) ✓

 #### Current Status

-The test consolidation effort has made significant progress with the following accomplishments:
+The test consolidation effort has been completed with the following accomplishments:

 1. **Tests fully using GoogleTest**
    - `cpp_highlighter_multiline_test.cpp`